bio-ontology-research-group/deepgozero/README.md

  * data-netgo.tar.gz - NetGO2.0 based dataset

 ## Scripts
-The scripts require GeneOntology in OBO Format.
+The scripts require GeneOntology in OBO and OWL Formats.
 * uni2pandas.py - This script is used to convert data from UniProt database format to pandas dataframe.
 * deepgozero_data.py - This script is used to generate training and